Bipolar chart API reference

 Default: null

-The color of the X axis labels.
+The size of the x-axis labels.

 Default: null